Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Kyoto — ancient temples and traditional townscapes

-Kyoto, Japan's ancient capital with over a thousand years of history, is home to countless temples, shrines, and historic buildings.
+Kyoto, Japan's ancient capital with more than 1,000 years of history, is home to countless temples, shrines, and historic landmarks.

-• Fushimi Inari Taisha: A shrine world-renowned for its thousands of vermilion torii gates; it consistently ranks as the most popular spot for international tourists.
+• Fushimi Inari Taisha: Famous for its thousands of torii gates and one of the most popular attractions among international visitors

-• Kiyomizu-dera Temple: One of Kyoto’s most iconic temples, offering a breathtaking panoramic view from its famous wooden stage.
+• Kiyomizu-dera: One of Kyoto's most iconic temples, known for its spectacular views

-• Arashiyama: A scenic area rich in nature, famous for its Bamboo Grove and the historic Togetsukyo Bridge.
+• Arashiyama: A scenic area famous for the Bamboo Grove and Togetsukyo Bridge

 Osaka